ayates58/ISQA3420/UseCases.md

 Use Case #1

-Title:
+Title: Determine License and Vulnerability Information

-Primary Actor:
+Primary Actor: Manager

-Goal in Context:
+Goal in Context: The manager is able to see all of the software packages, licenses, and vulnerabilities from the Open Source Database.

 Stakeholders:

-Preconditions:

-Main Success Scenario:
+Manager - To receive clear and relevant project information Developer - To provide the correct software package

+Preconditions: Correct package/file information in the OSS Components Database and correct information is provided to the manager.

+Main Success Scenario: The Manager receives an accurate report on all of the software packages, licenses, and vulnerabilities for the requested project packages.

-Failed End Conditions:
+Failed End Conditions: Manager receives an inaccurate report on the requested project packages.

-Trigger:
+Trigger: Manager uploads or identifies project information to which license and vulnerability information is provided.